wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Matching CSV rows to corresponding JSON objects from the cloud-based spreadsheet.
 Each `cell` has a `"displayValue"` field, which is always a string. a CSV `record` is always a string.
 So the comparison checks works accurately and cleanly in my code.
 Currently working out the inner, core logic of the program; and will then need to properly `PUT` the JSON to the sheet.
 Then this little project is effectively finished!

 **Thoughts:**

+---
+## Day 50, November 21, 2019

+**Today's Progress:** Changes from the CSV record are being made to the underlying JSON cell.
+Marshalling the Go representation, and handing off to the http client to `PUT` back into the cloud-spreadsheet. **Awesome**.
+It's working, after a few http 400 responses, I discovered a cell's values (which I do not need to check/change) aren't copying through to JSON - hard-coded data to check whether the PUT request works thereafter; it is!

+So tomorrow I'll investigate this further, and make sure I don't have to be hack-y with the program.
+Otherwise this is a good-to-go program, with a month's worth of changes data incoming.

+**Thoughts:**